What To Do If You Have a Dental Emergency

 - Swish with Hydrogen Peroxide to help kill bacteria and alleviate irritation.

 - Take the prescribed dose of an over-the-counter pain medication to help alleviate any discomfort.

 PREVENTING DENTAL EMERGENCIES

 If you suffer a dental emergency, you may be wondering what you can do in the future to prevent another one from occurring.
 The best way to protect yourself from a dental emergency is to see your Richmond, VA dentist twice a year for comprehensive hygiene visits.
 If you keep these appointments you are much less likely to have something painful and unexpected pop up in your mouth.

 Other tips for preventing dental emergencies include:

-- Complete whatever treatment your dentist recommends for you.
+- Complete whatever treatment your dentist recommends for you during the advised treatment plan.
 Dental problems only get worse with time.
 If you put off a filling, crown, or root canal, you are putting yourself at-risk for unexpected pain down the road.

 - Brush and floss daily.
 Developing a strong oral hygiene routine will help keep your mouth healthy and your teeth strong.